tinygo-org/tinygo-site/content/microcontrollers/arduino-uno.md

 Programs are loaded onto the Arduino Uno using the `avrdude` command line utility program.
 You must install this program before you will be able to flash the Arduino Uno board with your TinyGo code.

 - Plug your Arduino Uno into your computer's USB port.
-- Build and flash your TinyGo program using `tinygo flash -target=arduino`
+- Build and flash your TinyGo program using `tinygo flash -target arduino /path/to/code`